ArduPilot/ardupilot_wiki/plane/source/docs/qstabilize-mode.rst

 .. warning::

-    Flying Quadplane backwards at speed or backwards into high wind is not recommended, since the Plane control surfaces will act backwards and could increase instability.
+    Flying QuadPlane backwards at speed or backwards into high wind is not recommended, since the Plane control surfaces will act backwards and could increase instability.

 Overview